kaylaoneill/geom99/timelog.md

     - Look over ArcGIS Soltuions with group and decide the steps forward
       - Every member to look over 1-2 solutions and report back
     - Play with Configerables for Week9 Checklist: https://github.com/kaylaoneill/geom99/blob/main/TestingConfigurableSolutionsMenu.md
+        - Field Maps:
-        - Field Maps: 45 minutes of readings & playing with builder
+            - 45 minutes of readings & playing with builder
+            - Testing the map: 15 minutes
         - Dashboard: 30 minutes